 - Nothing to complain

-- Check for the VPN encryption which is the most important factor secured online privacy
+- Check for VPN encryption, which is the most important factor in secured online privacy.

-- A VPN that is light and unobtrusive will make a better combination for Firefox and helps you in faster streaming.
+- Light and unobtrusive VPN will make a better combination for Firefox and helps you in faster streaming.
 It is common knowledge that VPN service reduces the internet speed, most importantly streaming speed.
-The best Firefox VPN will have a number of servers, the closest one to your home country will be faster than the rest.
+The best Firefox VPN will have several servers.
+The closest one to your home country will be faster than the rest.

 A Firefox VPN extension lives inside the browser, encrypting all requests and traffic generating from it.
 There are many kinds of viruses that specifically target vulnerabilities in the browsers themselves.
 A VPN extension can help enhance the security of your Firefox browser.

-VPN extensions also come in handy when you frequently visit websites that might be blocked on the regular Internet in your country.
+VPN extensions also come in handy when you frequently visit websites that might be blocked on your country’s regular Internet.
 A stand-alone VPN client is more resource-intensive and might slow down your computer.

 However, Firefox VPN extensions are lightweight and ideal for users that only want to tunnel their browser data rather than the entire traffic being generated on the computer.

-A VPN addon is an extension that is offered by VPN providers.
-Addons are similar to VPNs offering the same benefits and services as of a full VPN.
+A VPN addon is an extension that VPN providers offer.
+Addons are similar to VPNs offering the same benefits and services as a full VPN.
 Think of VPN addons as a lighter or mini version of a VPN.
 Some of the VPN providers mentioned above offer standalone VPN addons.

-One of the main reasons why people use a VPN addon is that they are lighter and faster as compared to a full VPN.
+One of the main reasons people use a VPN add-on is that they are lighter and faster than a full VPN.
 But despite that, VPN add-ons let you access geo-restricted content with ease.

 Firefox VPN Addon VS. Stand Alone VPN App

-VPN addons for Firefox and other web browsers work best when your intention is to browse the Internet and access streams with fast speed.
+VPN addons for Firefox and other web browsers work best when you intend to browse the Internet and access streams with fast speed.
 Some of the providers listed above offer a browser VPN add-on, also called a proxy extension.
-These add-ons are lightweight because they use less resources as compared to a standalone app.
+These add-ons are lightweight because they use fewer resources as compared to a standalone app.

 However, these VPN addons for Firefox and other browsers come at the expense of privacy and security.
 These browser add-ons cannot affect other programs and services on your devices communicating with the Internet, but browser add-ons are much less secure than full VPN clients.

 Therefore, if your priority is fast browsing and streaming through sites, then a Firefox VPN extension is your best bet.
-However, if you are thinking more from the point of view of security and encryption, and want to protect all your traffic, then you should be aiming for a stand-alone VPN client.
+However, if you are thinking more from the point of view of security and encryption and want to protect all your traffic, you should aim for a stand-alone VPN client.

 WebRTC Leak Protection

-It might not be an issue if you are using a VPN app, but with a VPN addon, you need to be careful about WebRTC leaks.
+It might not be an issue if you are using a VPN app, but you need to be careful about WebRTC leaks with a VPN addon.
 Without WebRTC leak protection, you will end up exposing your real IP address, even if you are using a VPN.

-Among the VPN providers mentioned above, PureVPN addon comes with a WebRTC leak protection by default.
-Meaning, with the PureVPN addon you don’t have to configure the settings manually, as it is already built-in.
+Among the VPN providers mentioned above, the PureVPN addon comes with WebRTC leak protection by default.
+Meaning, with the PureVPN add-on, you don’t have to configure the settings manually, as it is already built-in.